sourcegraph/sourcegraph-public-snapshot/tools/release/README.md

 > What happens if a release build fails.
 Can it mess with ulterior release builds?

 It cannot, because the only time the schemas are finally added to `schemas/` is when the release build succeeds.
 This is why when we're regenerating the tarball, we are fetching all the known schemas *and* adding the new one from the source tree at that point.
-Had we had uploaded the new schemas at the beginning of the build instead, to then fetch everything to
+Had we uploaded the new schemas at the beginning of the build instead, to then fetch everything to
 build the tarball, including the new one, we would have had the problem.

 > How do we ensure that the `schema.*.json` in the source, at the revision we're cutting the release are correct?